Originally written: 6/30/2013; last update: 7/16/2017

 This Web page is provided free of charge and with no annoying outside ads; however, I did take time to prepare it, and Web hosting does cost money.
 If you find this Web page useful, please consider making a small donation to help keep this site up and running.
 Thanks!

 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

 SYSLINUX is a family of boot loaders for Linux.
 Often employed as a means to boot Linux installation discs, SYSLINUX can also be used on hard disks.
-Until recently, though, SYSLINUX has not supported EFI-mode booting.
-That's changing with version 6, though.
+Prior to version 6 (introduced in 2013), it did not include an EFI version; but more recent versions include this support.

 As far as I can tell, SYSLINUX's EFI version is similar in capabilities to ELILO: It can load a Linux kernel, but not other EFI programs.
 I could be wrong about this, though; I could find no documentation about its EFI-specific capabilities, and what I considered logical extensions to the BIOS-mode options for chainloading didn't work for chainloading an EFI boot loader.
 There could be an EFI chainloading option that's undocumented or whose documentation I haven't found, though.

 To the best of my knowledge, SYSLINUX doesn't explicitly support Secure Boot—but that may be a lack of knowledge on my part rather than a lack of support in the program.
 In principle, you should be able to sign syslinux.efi and launch it from shim much as you would any other boot loader, and from there launch any signed or unsigned Linux kernel.

 Overall, SYSLINUX is best used by experts who want to take full control of their boot loader's menu system and who either don't want to dual-boot with another OS or who are willing to rely on another boot manager program to handle switching OSes.